endoflife-date/endoflife.date/recommendations.md

 - Bad: <https://ubuntu.com/about/release-cycle> (Does not explain how long LTS releases are supported)

-## Release Cadence
+## Release cadence

 Not every project has a stable release cadence, but if you have one (even a rough one), document it.
 It is always better if your release cadence is predictable and aligned with your support lifecycles.

 ### Good - Alpine Linux

->There are several release branches for Alpine Linux available at the same time.
+> There are several release branches for Alpine Linux available at the same time.
 Each May and November we make a release branch from edge.
 The main repository is typically supported for 2 years and the community repository is supported until next stable release.